elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 ## elm-format

 "Hello World" is admittedly not the most exciting example.
-But the good news is that we have Elm installed and have a simple program up and running.
+But the good news is that we have Elm installed and we have a simple program up and running.

 Let's take a look a couple more simple things with this example that will make our lives easier.